javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 **There's no way to let a cookie be accessible from another domain, so `other.com` will never receive a cookie set at `site.com`.**

-It's a safety restriction, to allow us to store sensitive data in cookies, that should be available only on one site.
+It's a safety restriction, to allow us to store sensitive data in cookies that should be available only on one site.

 By default, a cookie is accessible only at the domain level that set it.